jakedwillson/CSS-Work/module_05/README.md

 ### Important CSS Properties for Shadows

 1. `box-shadow (horizontal offset) (vertical offset) (blur) (scale) (color)`, example: `box-shadow: 20px 20px 20px 10px #000`

+## Border Radius

+### Use Border Radius Well

+1. Use border-radius to increase the playfulness and fun of the design, to make it less serious
+1. Typefaces have a certain roundness: make sure that border-radius matches that roundness
+1. Use border-radius on buttons, images, around icons, standout sections and other elements

+### Notes

+1. You can make an element round by giving it a border-radius of 50%